 \begin{defn} Let $D$ be a diagram of $K$.
 The \textit{flip map} is defined as the composition of the two maps discussed above: \end{defn}

-See below for an example of the flip map on the right-handed trefoil.
+Figure \ref{fig trefoil kappa} provides an example of the flip map on the right-handed trefoil.
 An explicit sequence of Reidemeister moves that realizes the trace of the rotation for the unknot is given in Figure \ref{fig unknot kappa}.

-\begin{warn} The first and the second diagrams in Figure \ref{fig trefoil kappa} look the same up to planar isotopy, reflecting the fact that they are transvergent diagrams for a strongly invertible knot; see Section \ref{sec: si knots} for further discussion.
+\begin{warn} At first glance, the first and the second diagrams in Figure \ref{fig trefoil kappa} seem to be the same (up to planar isotopy), reflecting the fact that they are transvergent diagrams of a strongly invertible knot; see Section \ref{sec: si knots} for further discussion.
 However, one cannot simply use a planar isotopy as the required Reidemeister moves in the definition of $R$, since it represents a different link cobordism (cf. \cite{jacobsson2004invariant}). \end{warn}

 Additional information from the $\iota$ map in Heegaard Floer homology has led to remarkable topological applications, for example, \cite{dai2023infinite,dai20242}.
-On the other hand, a folklore conjecture asserts that the flip map on Khovanov homology (with $\FF_2$ coefficients) is trivial.
+On the other hand, a folklore conjecture asserts that the flip map on Khovanov homology (at least with $\FF_2$ coefficients) is trivial.
 Our main theorem confirms this conjecture.

 \begin{thm} The flip map $\kappa\colon\CKh(D)\to\CKh(D)$ is chain homotopic to the identity map on $\CKh(D)$. \end{thm}